cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Overview.md

 - If the endpoint **only** allows [user access tokens](#user-access-tokens), you need to let your end user log in through UiTID and use the resulting token.
 - If the endpoint accepts **both** [user access tokens](#user-access-tokens) and [client access tokens](#client-access-tokens), you can pick whatever token type is best suited to your situation.
 (See their respective documentation for more info.)

-Usually an API endpoint will either require _client identification_, or they will require a token.
+Usually an API endpoint will either require _client identification_ or a token.
 Most endpoints that require a token support both _user access tokens_ and _client access tokens_ (except for some edge cases).

 ## Client identification